Metrics with cone singularities along normal crossing divisors and holomorphic tensor fields: Introduction

-As $\mu$ as $L^p$ density for some $p>1$ (this is an important place where the klt condition is used), a theorem of S. Ko\l odziej \cite{Kolo} shows that this equation has a unique solution $\vp_{\infty}$ (up to normalization in the case $\lambda = 0$), which is Hölder continuous on $X$.
-By \cite[Theorem B]{EGZ} (see also \cite{Paun}), $\vp_{\infty}$ is known to be $\cC^{\infty}$ outside $\mathrm{Supp}(D)$.\\
+When $\lambda=1$, using an elementary regularization argument, one can construct a (unique) continuous solution $\vp$ of equation (MA), cf. section \ref{subsec:est0}.
+The case where $\lambda=0$ is deeper: as $\mu_D$ as $L^p$ density for some $p>1$ (this is an important place where the klt condition is used), a theorem of S. Ko\l odziej \cite{Kolo} shows that this equation has a unique (normalized) solution $\vp_{\infty}$, which is continuous on $X$.
+By \cite[Theorem B]{EGZ} (see also \cite{Paun}), $\vp_{\infty}$ is known to be smooth outside $\mathrm{Supp}(D)$.\\

 The metric $\om_{\infty}=\om + \iddb \vp_{\infty}$ on $X_0=X\setminus(\cup Y_j)$ satisfies the condition stated in the first item.

 Unfortunately, the theorem of S. Ko\l odziej or their generalizations don't give us order $2$ information on $\vp_{\infty}$ near $\mathrm{Supp}(D)$, which is exactly what the condition in the second item ("cone singularities") requires. \\